simoncblyth/opticks/notes/issues/CSGFoundry_CreateFromSim_shakedown_now_with_flexible_sn.rst

      OLD : Geant4 -----> GGeo/NNode/NCSG/... ----->  CSGFoundry

      ~/opticks/g4cx/tests/G4CXOpticks_setGeometry_Test.sh   ## A0 : Loads GDML, pass world to G4CXOpticks
+     ## HMM : THIS ALREADY POPULATES AN stree : SO COULD CREATE THE TWO CSGFoundry GEOMETRIES WITH THIS ONE EXECUTABLE

      B0+B1        U4Tree        CSGImport